Northern South Africa, Zimbabwe

 First described by Joseph Burtt Davy in 1926, belonging to the Passifloraceae

-meters heigh.
-It prefers acid mixed soil, well watered in the summer and can dry out in winter.
+centimetres branches on.
+It preferring acid mixed soil, well watered in the summer and can dry out in winter.

 The flower is crème in colour, typical passion.
 It can be reproduced both